 In 2014, we acquired RedPath and certain assets from Asuragen.
-As a result, we now offer PancraGEN[®], ThyGenX[®], and ThyraMIR[®] and to a limited extent, BarreGEN[®].
-The revenue generated from our molecular diagnostics business was \$13.1 million for the fiscal year ended December 31, 2016.
-For the fiscal year ended December 31, 2016, our molecular diagnostics business had an operating loss of approximately \$6.4 million.
-Although we expect the revenue generated from our molecular diagnostics business to grow in the future, there can be no assurance that we will achieve revenue sufficient to offset expenses.
-Over the next several years, we expect to continue to devote resources to increase adoption of, and reimbursement for, our molecular diagnostic tests and to develop and acquire additional diagnostic solutions.
+As a result, we now offer four products commercially; PancraGEN[®], ThyGenX[®], ThyraMIR[®] and RespriDXTM and to a limited extent via our CEP Program, BarreGEN[®].
+The revenue generated from our molecular diagnostics and bioinformatics business was \$15.9 million for the fiscal year ended December 31, 2017.
+For the fiscal year ended December 31, 2017, we had an operating loss of approximately \$6.3 million.
+Although we expect our revenue to grow in the future, there can be no assurance that we will achieve revenue sufficient to offset expenses.
+Over the next several years, we expect to continue to devote resources to increase adoption of, and reimbursement for, our molecular diagnostic tests and to use our bioinformatics data and to develop and acquire additional products and services.
 However, our business may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could have a material adverse effect on our business, financial condition and results of operations.

-Our profitability will be impaired by our obligations to make royalty and milestone payments to Asuragen.
+Our profitability will be impaired by our obligations to make royalty and milestone payments to Asuragen and other licensors.

-In connection with our acquisition of certain assets of Asuragen in 2014, we are obligated to make certain royalty and milestone payments.
-Under the Asuragen License Agreement, we owed \$500,000, all of which was paid in installments throughout 2016 and paid in full as of January 13, 2017.
-We are further obligated to pay royalties on the future net sales of the miRInform® pancreas platform for a period of ten years following a qualifying sale, on the future net sales of the miRInform® thyroid platform through August 13, 2024 and on certain other thyroid diagnostics tests for a period of ten years following a qualifying sale.
+In connection with our acquisition of certain assets of Asuragen in 2014, we are obligated to make certain royalty and milestone payments to Asuragen and other licensors.
+Under the Asuragen License Agreement, we are obligated to pay royalties on the future net sales of the miRInform[®] thyroid platform (i.e. ThyGenX[®]) through August 13, 2024 and on certain other thyroid diagnostics tests (i.e. ThyraMIR[®]) for a period of ten years following a qualifying sale.
+A similar obligation exists for the same periods, if we elect to launch any molecular tests from the miRInform[®] pancreas platform.

-Even if we are able to successfully launch the above referenced diagnostic tests, our profitability will be impaired by our obligations to make royalty and milestone payments to Asuragen.
-Although we believe, under such circumstances, that the increase in revenue will exceed the corresponding royalty and milestone payments, our obligations to Asuragen could have a material adverse effect on our business, financial condition and results of operations if we are unable to manage our operating costs and expenses at profitable levels.
+Even if we are able to successfully launch the above referenced diagnostic tests, our profitability will be impaired by our obligations to make royalty payments to Asuragen.
+Although we believe, under such circumstances, that the increase in revenue will exceed the corresponding royalty payments, our obligations to Asuragen and other licensors could have a material adverse effect on our business, financial condition and results of operations if we are unable to manage our operating costs and expenses at profitable levels.

-Our inability to finance our business on acceptable terms in the future may limit our ability to develop and commercialize new molecular diagnostic solutions and technologies and grow our business, and potentially force us to seek bankruptcy protection.
+Our inability to finance our business on acceptable terms in the future may limit our ability to develop and commercialize new molecular diagnostic solutions and technologies and grow our business.